django-cms/django-cms/docs/how_to/menus.rst

 Customising navigation menus
 ############################

-In this document we discuss three different way of customising the navigation menus of django CMS sites.
+In this document we discuss three different ways of customising the navigation menus of django CMS sites.

 1. :ref:`integration_menus`: Statically extend the menu entries